 - Linguistic skills: The working language of the multi-cultural team is English.
 Fluency in oral and in written English is a must.
 French is not mandatory but will be considered as an advantage.

-Review of applications will begin on Sept.
-1st and will continue until the position is filled.
+Review of applications began end of November 2022 and will continue until the position is filled.
 Application materials must be in PDF format and must include cover letter, CV, transcript of completed university studies, one paper authored by the applicant, one reference letter, and contact information of two referees (name, current position, and contact).

 Applicants should submit their application and upload materials at